-The house was built in 1500 offering travellers/pilgrims hospitality on the path to
+Built in 1500 the house originally offered travellers/pilgrims hospitality on the path to

 Saint Jacques de Compostelle (St James)

-In 1683 three young nuns, from the Order of the Augustine settled and founded the Covent of the Holy Family here.
-Their progressive medical knowledge gained a reputation so it became more a hospital (hopital).
-Eventually in 1764 the nuns were honored by being called to work for the Eveque of Carpentras (the bishop)
+In 1683 three young nuns from the Order of the Augustine settled here and founded the Covent of the Holy Family.
+Their progressive medical knowledge gained a reputation and it became more a hospital (hopital).
+Eventually in 1764 the nuns were honoured by being called to work for the Eveque of Carpentras (the bishop).
+The covent continued to welcome travellers until 1922, and during the second world war was a place of care for the resistance.

 We embrace the relaxed beauty of imperfection Offering an experience in an authentic historical building